Military Mental Illness Education Resources

 Traumatic Brain Injury (TBI) | When enduring significant blows to the head or body, a traumatic brain injury can result.
 The brain is hitting the skull bone (shell shock).
 Common symptoms include headaches, fatigue/drowsiness, memory problems and mood swings.

-NAMI Homefront was originally developed with the help of the United States Army.
+NAMI Homefront Education Program was originally developed with the help of the United States Army.
 It is led by trained military/veteran family members of loved ones living with mental health conditions.

 Some of the topics covered are: